ufs-community/uwtools/docs/shared/injected_cycle.rst

-* This driver receives a ``cycle`` argument, which it makes available as a Python ``datetime`` to Jinja2 when realizing its input config.
+* This driver receives a ``cycle`` argument, which it makes available as a Python ``datetime`` object to Jinja2 when realizing its input config.
 This supports specification of cycle-specific values.
 For example, the key-value pair

   .. code-block:: yaml